philamp/formovie_theater_hdr_settings/README.md

 > [!TIP]
 > - TLDR:
->   - In HDR mode, The projector *seems* to be based on a maxnits/maxcontrast = 500/50, so it means you should not configure LLDV for maxlum less than 250 nits, otherwise you won't be able to reach peak brightness, because ramping up the contrast cursor stops at 100.
+>   - In HDR mode (with brightness near 50), The projector *seems* to be based on a maxnits/maxcontrast = 500/50, so it means you should not configure LLDV for maxlum less than 250 nits, otherwise you won't be able to reach peak brightness, because ramping up the contrast cursor stops at 100.
 >   - Projector Central settings are mostly good for HUE but:
 >     - BRIGHTNESS settings are bad IMHO.
 >     - They did not care to adjust RED both in GAIN and COLOR TEMPERATURE to avoid pink/purple noise on bright lights.
 >     - GAIN seems to have very similar effect to COLOR TEMPERATURE, Thus I set GAIN to be neutral and only impacted COLOR TEMPERATURE.
->     - I don't know which GAMMA setting should be theorically set and I don't understand why this settings exists in HDR mode (I'll be glad if someone can explain it to me)
 >     - SATURATION settings are way too high in RED, GREEN, MAGENTA and FT, IMHO.
+>   - Things I'm not getting (please explain to me):
+>     - I don't know which GAMMA setting should be theorically set and I don't understand why this settings exists in HDR mode.
+>     - Not sure that ``Adaptive luma control`` is not itself a tone-mapping algorithm.

 # Formovie Theater Calibration